Who can apply?

-If you are aged under 18 years, you can apply for redress if you will turn 18 before 30 June 2028.
+If you are under 18 years old, you can apply for redress if you are going to turn 18 before 30 June 2028.
 After you have applied, the National Redress Scheme will conduct a preliminary assessment of your application, which may help you decide whether you want to wait for redress or pursue other options.
 The National Redress Scheme team will contact you about what you may be able to access through the Scheme, but it is not a formal offer.

 After you turn 18, the National Redress Scheme team will contact you again to ask if you want to go ahead with your application or withdraw it.
 If you choose to proceed, your application will then be assessed.
 Offers may differ from the preliminary assessment as individual circumstances may change.

-In the meantime, you can access Redress Support Services.
-These include legal support services, which can help you understand the legal rights of children.
+In the meantime, you can access Redress Support Services, including the legal support service knowmore, which can help you understand your legal options.

 Experienced institutional child sexual abuse after 1 July 2018

-Redress is about making amends for wrongs that have happened in the past.
-This is why the National Redress Scheme has been established for people who experienced institutional child sexual abuse before 1 July 2018, when the Scheme started.
+Redress is about making amends for wrongs that happened in the past.
+The National Redress Scheme was established for people who experienced institutional child sexual abuse before 1 July 2018, when the Scheme started.

-People who experience child sexual abuse after the Scheme’s commencement on 1 July 2018 will not be able to access redress through the Scheme.
+People who experienced child sexual abuse after the Scheme’s commencement on 1 July 2018 are not be able to access redress through the Scheme.
 Other legal options may be available, such as civil litigation.

 Have been sentenced to imprisonment for five years or longer

-- the Attorney-General in the state or territory where your offence occurred (if this is different), and/or
+- the Attorney-General in the state or territory where your offence occurred (if it is different), and/or

 - the Commonwealth Attorney-General (only if your offence was a federal criminal offence or occurred overseas.)

 - the nature of your offence and the length of imprisonment it carried

-- the period of time since you committed the offence and your rehabilitation since then, and
+- the period of time since you committed the offence and your rehabilitation since the offence, and

 - any other relevant information.